 In Colorado, motor vehicle accident fatalities occur in urban areas 58% of the time, so cities are clearly the problematic areas.
 This also makes sense that drivers travel fewer miles before getting into accidents.
 Car accidents in rural areas are low, which insinuates that education is not the answer since the accidents are not dispersed throughout the state of Colorado like they are in other states.
 Additionally, no supporting evidence exists for the effectiveness of education.

-According to the CDOT, Colorado’s growth rate does not entirely account for the increase in fatalities.
+Myth #3: Colorado’s growth rate is responsible for the increase in fatalities.

 It’s undeniable: driving under the influence is a huge factor in car accident fatalities in Colorado.
 Alcohol was involved in 85% of car accident fatalities, which is higher than the national average.
 In fact, only 8 states had a higher rate of accidents involving drunk driving.